DVDs were at their height in popularity between 2004 and 2007.

 It was around this time that chains such as Blockbuster started to sell smartphones and merchandise.

-However, this was not enough to offset the decline in DVD sales, as the cell phone market was much more competitive.
+However, this was not enough to offset the decline in DVD sales, as the cell phone market was far more competitive.
 Not only did they have to compete with traditional phone stores, large retailers such as Walmart, Best Buy, Amazon and Tesco were also getting in on the action.

 Furthermore, many of these movie rental companies were in debt and reeling from the recession.
 As a result, they lacked the funds to try and launch their own online streaming services.